K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   When the [Sign in] button is clicked, it goes to the Incheon Culture and Arts Foundation family site. elect one of IPIN or mobile phone authentication to check whether you have (1) registered as a member or not and proceed to (2) authentication.

   ![7-3-1-10]<br>
-  Click [Sign in] button and register.
+  Click the [Sign in] button and register.

   ![7-3-1-11]<br>
   ![7-3-1-12]<br>